This is the Airbnb pitch deck to raise their $600k seed round.

-“Book rooms with locals, rather than hotels” is not a bad tag line.
-It doesn’t explain exactly, but it is definately intriguing.
+“Book rooms with locals, rather than hotels” is not a bad tagline.
+It doesn’t explain exactly, but it is definitely intriguing.
 I want to know more.

 You do not need to watermark your pitch deck.
 Joe goes all out including: